GabeOchieng/schneider/pages/consumption/problem_description.md

 -----

-The format for the submission file is the same as the historical consumption data.
+The format for the submission file is the same as the historical consumption data with the addition of an extra column `ForecastId`.
+This variables makes it easy to calculate the metric over the groups represented by |$N_{f}$| in the evaluation metric.
 The timestamps to make predictions are included in the submission format file which is provided.

 <a id="sub_values"></a>